Junhang-Cheng/Benchmark-tool-for-Adelaide-GTFS-Data-/README.md

 # Benchmark-tool-for-Adelaide-GTFS-Data-

-This resposity is a master research project for the University of Adelaide
+This respository is a master research project for the University of Adelaide

 # Time_Expend Dijkstra
 The Dijkstra.py is written in Python3, only three GTFS files are required:  stop_time.txt,stops.txt and trips.txt